Ancient history of Cyprus: Ionian revolt

 Except for the royal city of Amathus, the Kingdoms of Cyprus took part in the Ionian Revolt in 499 BC.
 The revolt on Cyprus was led by Onesilus of Salamis, brother of the King of Salamis, whom he dethroned for not wanting to fight for independence.
 The Persians crushed the Cypriot armies and laid siege to the fortified towns in 498 BC.
 Soli surrendered after a five-month siege.

-Around 450 BC, Kition annexed Idalium with Persian help.
-The importance of Kition increased again when it acquired the Tamassos copper-mines.